rarible/protocol/docs/getting-started/protocol-example.md

 Start with [Rarible Protocol SDK](https://github.com/rarible/sdk).

-Also, you can create a [Protocol Ethereum Example App](https://github.com/rarible/protocol-example/) for a quick start.
+Also, you can create a [Protocol Example App](https://github.com/rarible/example) for a quick start.

 In this example, you can: